crafting-demo/coworker-bot/docs/event-triggering.md

 - Only processes `app_mention` events by default (configurable via `eventFilter`)
 - Bot involvement is implicit — `app_mention` means the bot was @mentioned
 - No assignment check, no state/closed check (messages have no concept of closed)

+### Polling

+Slack polling is **opt-in** (unlike other providers) and must be enabled explicitly via `pollingEnabled: true` in config.
+Requires the `search:read` OAuth scope.

+- Searches for missed @mentions (messages where the bot was mentioned but the webhook was not received)
+- Useful as a fallback when webhooks are temporarily unavailable (e.g., sandbox was suspended)

 ### Known gaps / design concerns